jfischoff/jfischoff.github.io/data/blog/enjoyable-database-testing.md

 `tmp-postgres` can help you write reliable tests.
 There are a lot of ways you could utilize `tmp-postgres` to write your tests but I'll show you what I find works best for me.

+The blog post also shows general database tests good practices that are not tied to using `tmp-postgres` or `postgresql-simple`.

 ## Starting `postgres` Quickly

 We need to create a fast `tmp-postgres` setup function.

-First will utilize `initdb` caching by using `withDbCache`.
+First will utilize `initdb` caching by using [`withDbCache`](https://hackage.haskell.org/package/tmp-postgres-1.34.0.0/docs/Database-Postgres-Temp.html#v:withDbCache).
 As I discussed [previously](/faster-database-testing.html) this gives a 3-4x performance boost.
-However in "real" projects the overhead in database testing tends to come from the time it takes to create a migrated database. mature proje
+However in "real" projects the overhead in database testing tends to come from the time it takes to create a migrated database.
 Running a complete set of database migration can easily take 10 seconds.
 To speed up this process we need a way to cache a database cluster after the migrations have run.

-To faciliate this `tmp-postgres` provides the [`cacheAction`](https://hackage.haskell.org/package/tmp-postgres-1.34.0.0/docs/Database-Postgres-Temp.html#v:cacheAction) function.
+`tmp-postgres` provides the [`cacheAction`](https://hackage.haskell.org/package/tmp-postgres-1.34.0.0/docs/Database-Postgres-Temp.html#v:cacheAction) function to cache migrated database clusters.
 Here is the type signature:

 ```haskell
 cacheAction :: FilePath -> (DB -> IO ()) -> Config -> IO (Either StartError Config)
 ```

 If database cluster folder (the first argument) does not exist, the continuation (second argument) will run.
-The third argument is to configure the temporary database which makes the cluster. `cacheAction` returns a Config that can be used to start a database initialize with the cached database cluster referred to in the first argument.
+The third argument is to configure the temporary database which makes the cluster. `cacheAction` returns a Config that can be used to start a database initialized with the cached database cluster referred to in the first argument.

-Long story short you should use `cacheAction` to store a database cluster at the state after the migration has been run stored at a location based on the hash of the migration query.
+Long story short you should use `cacheAction` to store a database cluster at the state after the migration has been run stored at a location based on the hash of the migration query and (any other previous hashes ... if you wanted to cache every migration for instance).
 If you do this you won't have to run your migrations every time you run your tests.

 Here is an example `tmp-postgres` setup function that does all the right things: